SRFleming/Slimey-Business-Game/README.md

   <em>Figure 5: A sphere using unity’s standard shader vs a sphere using our cel shade</em>
 </p>

-The other shader we created was our power-up shader (PowerUp), which we used to draw attention and give importance to the various power-ups scattered around each map.
+The other marked shader we created was our power-up shader (project-2-tony-pizza/Assets/Shaders/PowerUp.shader), which we used to draw attention and give importance to the various power-ups scattered around each map.
 The first component of our shader causes power-ups to expand and contract over time by multiplying each vector in a given object by the sine function of time passed.

 <p align="center">
   <img src="Gifs/power_up1.gif" width="200" height="200"/>